AbsGeorge/Practical-project/README.md

 ### **Unit-Testing**

 - Due to the application being designed in a microservice architecture.
 Individual unit tests are created for each service.
 Where the routes for each service are tested seperately.
+- Jenkins will automatically run tests when new code is pushed into the central repository as the pipeline is connected via webhook.

+## Footer

+### Future Improvements:

+- Nginx load balance
+- Create database container with volume attached to secure data beign held
+- Improve design of frontend.
+- Include ability to generate random teams depending on how many users are playing fifa.
+- Append database security.